kwaldenphd/interactive-visualization-python/README.md

 - [Jake VanderPlas, "Visualization With Seaborn" from *Python Data Science Handbook*](https://jakevdp.github.io/PythonDataScienceHandbook/04.14-visualization-with-seaborn.html)

-# Interactive visualization in Python
+# Interactive Visualization in Python

 Up to this point, we have been generatic static image plots in Python using a combination of `pandas`, `matplotlib`, and `seaborn`.